zhaorz/.dotfiles/README.md

 # .dotfiles

 A collection of standard configuration files.
 Easy to move around.
+No frills install script.

 ```bash
 $ cd ~